iqbal-lab-org/py-cortex-api/README.md

 #### Requirements

-R and python 2 are required.
+R is required by `cortex` at runtime.
 ```
-sudo apt install r-base-core python2.7
+sudo apt install r-base-core
 ```

 # Usage